valinsky/hugo_blog/content/posts/markdown-cheatsheet-hugo-shortcodes.md

   - tutorial
 ---

-Everytime I end up writing [Markdown](https://www.markdownguide.org/) I find myself Googling even the simplest syntax, and since I need to write a lot of it for this site, I thought I'd put together a minimal cheatsheet for every Markdown noob out there, including myself.
+If you're not a [Markdown](https://www.markdownguide.org/) expert yet, this post is for you.
+I find myself Googling simple Markdown syntax everytime, so this post is for me as well.
+I thought I'd put together a simple and minimal cheatsheet I can reference anytime.
-Kudos to [Adam's markdwon-here wiki](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), from which I was heavily inspired.

-I'm also adding some [Hugo shortcodes](https://gohugo.io/content-management/shortcodes) because I'll be using those pretty often as well.
+I'm also adding some [Hugo shortcodes](https://gohugo.io/content-management/shortcodes) at the end as a bonus.
 <br>